openimis/openimis_docs/web_app_vb_user_manual.rst

     -  ``Date Selector Button``

-      Clicking on the ``Date Selector Button`` will pop-up an easy to use, calendar selector (:ref:`image11`).
+      Clicking on the ``Date Selector Button`` will pop-up an easy to use, calendar selector (:ref:`Image 11<image11>`).
 By default the calendar will show the current month, or the month of the currently selected date, with the current day highlighted.
 At anytime during the use of the pop-up, the user can see the date of ``today``.

       -  Clicking on ``today`` will close the pop-up and display the today’s date in the corresponding date entry box.
       -  Clicking on any day of the month will close the pop-up and display the date selected in the corresponding date entry box.